Whitney is a hamster parent. She hates to see her furry friends suffer and enjoys educating others of best husbandry practices.

-Hamsters are usually pretty resilient, and you're not really going to see a broken bone very often, but when it happens it can be scary for you and your little guy.
-Broken legs aren't as big of a concern with larger animals because the vet can easily bandage and splint the limb, but with a hamster, the limbs are already so small.
+Hamsters are usually pretty resilient.
+You're not really going to see a broken bone very often, but when it happens, it can be scary for you and your little guy.
+Broken legs aren't as big of a concern with larger animals because vets can easily bandage and splint large limbs.
+Hamsters' limbs are quite small, however, which can make the treatment process more difficult.

-Generally, a broken limb is treated by letting the hamster relax and settle down, which the body naturally heals the bone.
+Generally, the vet will treat a broken limb by letting the hamster relax and settle down so that their body can heal on its own

 There can be numerous different causes of a broken limb, but the more common causes can include: